-Literary writing represents a small proportion of all the writing literate Americans routinely encounter, most of which includes scripted TV and movie narratives, news reports, advertising, bureaucratic and commercial instructions and advice.
-This course will explore the implications of this fundamental fact of cultural life for both the producers (writers) and consumers (readers) of literary writing who share this nonliterary verbal environment.
+A study of the relationship between literary writing, which represents a small proportion of all the writing we routinely encounter (scripted TV and movie narratives, news reports, advertising, memos, etc), and of the implications of this relationship for both the producers (writers) and consumers (readers) of literature.
 Alternate years.